 - You can be trained by the best people and tech developers around.

 - WordPress has a community that is built to help one another succeed.
 We can’t do it on our own, and we don’t want to.

 - Word Press has several different ways to become involved in the community, and friendly people that want you to be there.

 - We find the companies who want to work with you.

-- Once selected you starts a 12week internship for the company.
+- When selected you’ll start a 12 week internship for the company.

 Upcoming SKillBridge Dates:

 January 30, 2022 – April 21, 2023: Class size 20-30

 May 1, 2022 – July 21, 2023: Class size 20-30

 SkillBridge is an opportunity for Service members to gain valuable civilian work experience through specific industry training, apprenticeships, or internships during the last 180 days of military service prior to release from Active Duty.
 SkillBridge connects Service members with industry partners and real-world job experiences that are designed to aid the Service Member in finding meaningful and gainful employment after discharge.
 The duration of a SkillBridge program must not be more than 180 days and must occur during a participating Service member’s last 180 days on active duty, in accordance with guidance described in DOD Instruction 1322.29.